 - Has a Penalty APR.
 This card carries a penalty APR of 29.99%, subject to change with prevailing rates.
 Once imposed, it remains in force indefinitely.
 Over time, that can really add up for cardholders who carry balances and sometimes face liquidity issues that impact their payment schedules.
-Many competing cards, including the Discover it family of cash back cards, don’t charge penalty interest.
+Many competing cards don’t charge penalty interest.

 Costco Anywhere Visa® Card by Citi is one of the more generous rewards credit cards on the market.
 It combines the best elements of travel credit cards, gas credit cards, and store discount cards, yet still allows cardholders to redeem their accumulated rewards for cold cash.
 Because of its generosity, its lack of a direct annual fee, and the fact that it can be used anywhere Visa cards are accepted, there’s little downside to applying for this card if you’re a current Costco member who plans to maintain membership indefinitely.
 Likewise, if you’re on the fence about joining Costco, this card could be enough to convince you that it’s worthwhile.